 - Comprehensive pre-departure information & personal project planning.

 - Your project donation towards the youth development goals in Fiji (which is used to purchase educational and sports equipment, fund scholarships and training for local people and build village facilities and school classrooms).

 - International flights – £800 – £1200

 - Personal travel insurance £60-£100

-Apply for university funding to cover flights, insurance and visa.
+Apply for university funding to cover flights and insurance.

 This portal provides the step-by-step process to prepare for Fiji, including fundraising information, flight information, kit list, visa, cultural preparation.
 Student can watch videos with our team in Fiji and download document.

 You can contact our team anytime between office hours, either give us a call on 0113 335 9919 or email; email@example.com.